jamesETsmith/slurm-ci/README.md

 # Read the workflows and submit all jobs to the slurm as individual jobs:
 slurm-ci slurm-run <workflow_file> <working_directory>

+# Start the dashboard:
+slurm-ci db-init
+slurm-ci db-watch # automatically syncs to the database slurm-ci dashboard # starts the dashboard
 ```

 ## Installation